ppsp-team/HyPyP/README.md

 [![PyPI version shields.io](https://img.shields.io/pypi/v/hypyp.svg)](https://pypi.org/project/HyPyP/) <a href="https://travis-ci.org/ppsp-team/HyPyP"><img src="https://travis-ci.org/ppsp-team/HyPyP.svg?branch=master"></a> [![license](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause) [![Mattermost](https://img.shields.io/static/v1?label=chat&message=Mattermost&color=Blue)](https://mattermost.brainhack.org/brainhack/channels/hypyp)

-:warning: This alpha version is still far from easy-to-use and should be considered with caution.
+⚠️ This software is in beta and thus should be considered with caution.
 While we have done our best to test all the functionalities, there is no guarantee that the pipeline is entirely bug-free.

 📖 See our [paper](https://academic.oup.com/scan/advance-article/doi/10.1093/scan/nsaa141/5919711) for more explanation and our plan for upcoming functionalities (aka Roadmap).